ticofab/litfinternet/README.md

 Code from my FIRST website ever in 1998.

 Back in 1997 I was 16 and the World Wide Web was a new thing.
 I was also in love with the greatest Italian rock band of all times, named Litfiba.
+My nickname was Shark.

 I decided to create a website about the band.
 The site would be called "Litfinternet", from Litfiba + Internet.
 I remember writing all HTML code by hand in Windows 95's Notepad.
 No CSS, no Javascript, no PHP.
 Only HTML.